 Torchlight like diablo 2 is an aged relic that causes RSI and forces pathetically limited choices on you.
-So do you want summons or to be underpowered?I'm failing to writing a blog, specifically about playing games the wrong way
+So do you want summons or to be underpowered?I am once again writing a blog, vaguely about playing games the wrong way

 18-09-2012, 09:21 PM #663

 I have a couple but I've been hoping for some of these titles to show up in a bundle.
 HIB definitely has a great line up this time too.

 On a sidenote, IFK has gone desperate and is offering the full bundle for 1$ for 24 hours.

 18-09-2012, 09:34 PM #665

 I'd rather spend that dollar on a copy of BiaB2 instead and give it to a friend :P

 18-09-2012, 09:36 PM #666

 Vessel is lovely.
 Maybe the only puzzler other than Portal to get an emotional reaction from me.
 The platforming's a bit finnicky at points, but the atmosphere is quite well crafted and the puzzles give a rare sense of achievement.
 The soundtrack is especially superb, and used to just the right effect.
 The bundle's worth it for that one alone.

 18-09-2012, 09:43 PM #667